oktadev/okta-blog/_source/_posts/2022-02-28-shopping-app-with-node-minio.md

 You can add further functionality to the callback route to exchange code for tokens and store the details for the logged in users using `express-session`.

-## Access the MinIO assets programmatically
+## Access MinIO assets programmatically

 There are two steps in programmatically accessing your assets inside your JavaScript application.
 Create a new folder called `services` and add a new file called `minio-handler.js`.
 Add the following code to it: